zackstout/Golden-Ratio-Real-Estate-Weekend-5/README.md

 View, post, edit and delete real estate properties to your heart's content!
 You can search and sort them too!
 I took steps toward implementing favorites functionality, but we didn't quite get there!

 ## Built With
-Front-end: Angular.js, angular-route
+- Front-end: Angular.js, angular-route, Sweet Alerts
-Back-end: Express, node.js, mongoDB, mongoose
+- Back-end: Express, node.js, mongoDB, mongoose

 ## Getting Started